arshaali/arshaali.github.io/README.md

 Ideas:
--change the theme basic blue color
--make google scholar link work
+-change the theme basic blue color (think it is either 0389ff or 037ef3) -make google scholar link work